Anthony Brindisi: 2018

-Brindisi ran for Congress in New York's 22nd congressional district, which was held by one-term Republican Claudia Tenney of nearby New Hartford.
+Brindisi ran for Congress in New York's 22nd congressional district, which was held by first-term Republican Claudia Tenney of nearby New Hartford.
 Tenney had served alongside Brindisi in the State Assembly from 2011 to 2017.
 Brindisi ran unopposed in the Democratic primary.
 He was endorsed by former Republican congressmen Richard Hanna and Sherwood Boehlert.
 The brand of Republicanism in central New York has traditionally been a moderate one, and Tenney was considered a staunch conservative and an outspoken supporter of President Trump.

 On November 19, 2018, Brindisi declared victory.
 By November 20, his lead grew to over 3,900 votes, and there were not enough remaining absentee ballots for Tenney to close the gap.
 Tenney conceded on November 28.
 The 22nd voted for Donald Trump by a 15% margin over Hillary Clinton in 2016, the largest margin in any House district to change hands from a Republican to a Democrat in 2018.

 Upon his swearing-in on January 3, 2019, Brindisi became only the second Democrat to represent the district in 68 years, and the third in 119 years.
 The last Democrat to represent this district was Mike Arcuri, who represented what was then the 24th district from 2007 to 2011.
 Arcuri won with 54% of the vote, becoming only the second Democrat to represent this district and its predecessors in 106 years, and the first since 1951.